About Lihue

 Jail & Inmate Records

-Located in nearby Wailua, the Kauai Community Correctional Center serves as the primary detention facility for the entire county.
+Located in nearby Wailua, the Kauai Community Correctional Center is the primary detention facility for the entire county.
 Anyone arrested on the island goes through the booking process here, which includes fingerprinting, photographing, and documentation of personal information.
 The public can search for current inmates using the Hawaii Department of Public Safety's online portal.
 Visitation at the facility requires advance scheduling, and the center maintains strict guidelines regarding what visitors may bring and how they must conduct themselves.

 Hawaii's bond and bail system allows detainees to secure release pending trial, with conditions determined by the court.
 Information on recent arrests can be obtained through the correctional center or the Sheriff's Office.